oneTastyBun/FS25_varioRangeControl/README.md

 # FS25_varioRangeControl
-Simple little mod for Farming Simulator 25.
-Optionally adds two (I/II) speed ranges to CVT transmissions for tractors. (requires xml setup) Intended to be used with Fendt Vario tractors that have a I (field) / II (road) speed range control button in real life.
-The ranges can currently be shifted at any speed with no clutch input.
-Requiring the user to stop or limit the speed, and press in the clutch to shift is planned.
+Optionally adds two speed ranges (I/II) to CVT transmissions for tractors.
+Requires vehicle XML preparation.
+Intended to be used with Fendt Vario tractors that have a I (field) / II (road) speed range control button in real life.
+By default you must stop in order to shift ranges, as this is how I drive a Vario IRL.
+The max allowed speed for shifting can be configured per vehicle in xml.
+The keybind is a toggle and can be configured in the controls menu like normal.

 Default speeds: